 Why Use Natural Products To Clean The Toilet?

 The beauty of natural products is that they will begin to act on mold and bacteria upon contact.
-Shortly thereafter their potency will begin to decrease and this will prevent damage to other organic life further down the system.
+Shortly thereafter, their potency will begin to decrease, preventing damage to other organic life further down the system.